KBNLresearch/pdfquad/README.md

 |Image stream color components|3|
 |Image stream JPEG Quality|Within range \[48, 52\]|
 |Exceptions, stream|Parsing of the image streams did not result in any exceptions|

+### pdf-kbr-85.sch

+As pdf-dbnl-85.sch, but without checks on ICC profile and filter value of image dictionary.

+### pdf-kbr-50.sch

+As pdf-dbnl-50.sch, but without checks on ICC profile and filter value of image dictionary.

 ## Output